AndrewLester/blog/src/routes/posts/_posts/creating-a-sveltekit-blog.md

 For my summer internship at <ImageLink href="https://www.viget.com/" svg="/icons/viget.svg#icon">Viget</ImageLink>, I was encouraged to set up a blog to showcase my learnings over the 10 weeks.
 Having had some posts in mind for a while, I was ready to get to writing.
 I first needed to set up the blog's infrastructure, which meant choosing one of the many frontend JS frameworks available.

-Since I had used SvelteKit in the past, and I was aware of the utility of its [static-adapter](https://kit.svelte.dev/docs/adapters#supported-environments-static-sites), I made decided to go with it.
+Since I had used SvelteKit in the past, and I was aware of the utility of its [static-adapter](https://kit.svelte.dev/docs/adapters#supported-environments-static-sites), I decided to go with it.

 ## Process